 Between Berlin's Rotes Rathaus (town hall) and Marienkirche is one of the city's sprawling Christmas markets with an ice rink that encircles the impressive Neptune Fountain.
 The god of the sea looks down on giddy skaters as they go around and around his tiny kingdom, water temporarily turned to ice.

 The light of the market turns the rink pink, blue and yellow with a 50-metre high Oktoberfest-themed riesenrad (the German festival essential of Ferris Wheel) towering overhead.
-Children practice their skating with penguin companions and soft sounds of the Waltz and Christmas classics power through the speakers.
-Santa flies overhead not once a year, but several times every evening.
+Children practice their skating with penguin companions and soft sounds of the waltz and Christmas classics power through the speakers.
+Santa flies overhead not once a year, but three times every evening.

 - Admission: Free; skate rental available for 4 euro